utdata/icj-setting-up/vscode-goodies.md

 ## Extensions

-If you look on the left-menu, there is a square looking icon that gives you a list of extentions that you can search for an enable.
+If you look on the left-menu, there is a square looking icon that gives you a list of extensions that you can search for an enable.
+See the [VS Code docs](https://code.visualstudio.com/docs/editor/extension-gallery) for more info.

 Some of those that I have used (and I'm finding more every day):

 - **markdownlint**: tells you when your Markdown syntax is incorrect.
 - **Nunjucks Templates**: gives you syntax highlighting for Nunjucks pages.
 Needs a little configuration to work with our First Graphics App pages.
 See Preferences below.
+- **Excel Viewer**: is something to help preview csv files.
+Not essential, but helpful when working with data.

 ## Preferences